Help & Support

 We have put together some commonly asked questions

 SEMH stands for Social, Emotional, and Mental Health.
-In the context of education, it refers to the range of difficulties and challenges some students may experience in managing their emotions, behaviour, and mental wellbeing.
+In the context of SEMH in education, it refers to the range of difficulties and challenges some students may experience in managing their emotions, behaviour, and mental wellbeing.
 These challenges can manifest in various ways, such as emotional outbursts, difficulty in forming positive relationships, low self-esteem, anxiety, depression, and other behavioural issues.

 SEMH stands for Social, Emotional, and Mental Health.
 In the context of students’ wellbeing, SEMH refers to the emotional and behavioural aspects of their overall mental health.
 It encompasses their ability to manage emotions, build positive relationships, cope with stress, and engage effectively in social interactions.
 Addressing SEMH needs is crucial for promoting students’ holistic development, academic success, and emotional resilience.